Phase One Orthodontics – Nashua, NH

 The amount of time your child will wear these devices will depend on the severity of their case.
 No matter how long, which, on average, is a year, Dr. Forgues will monitor their progress.
 Once satisfied with the progression, he will re-evaluate their smile to determine whether they need Phase Two Orthodontics.

-Typically, the second phase of orthodontics in Pelham consists of traditional metal braces, and you can expect the cost of braces in Pelham to be much more expensive than what you can accomplish with Phase One Orthodontics.
+Typically, the second phase of orthodontics in Nashua consists of traditional metal braces, and you can expect the cost of braces in Nashua to be much more expensive than what you can accomplish with Phase One Orthodontics.